biojava/biojava.github.io/wiki/Get_source.md

 `svn commit -m "comments for this commit"`
 `svn add myfile.java`

+If your local user account is different from the one one the open-bio server you can edit

+`~/.ssh/config`

+and add

+`host dev.open-bio.org`
+`user blablabla`

 We will also continue to provide anonymous checkouts and a browsable interface to the repository